jdatarsa/sesdata/README.md

 -  **_dataset_samplereason.csv_** represents the reason for sampling (`samplereason`) with multiple rows constituting a strangles diagnosis (`strangleslogid`).

--  **_dataset_sampledecisions_type.csv_** represents the aggregated reason for sampling (`samplereasons2`) with a single row constituting a strangles diagnosis (`strangleslogid`), and in this case diagnoses are ommitted where *undefined* was the only associated reason for sampling.
-Furthermore the `sampletypes2` field denotes the aggregated sample types that were associated with each diagnosis.
+-  **_dataset_sampledecisions_type.csv_** represents the aggregated reason for sampling (`samplereasons2`) with a single row constituting a strangles diagnosis (`strangleslogid`), and in this case diagnoses are omitted where *undefined* was the only associated reason for sampling.
+Furthermore, the `sampletypes2` field denotes the aggregated sample types that were associated with each diagnosis.

 -  **_dataset_sampletestoutcome.csv_** represents the _S.equi_ culture (`culture`) and real-time PCR (`qPCR`) results for each sample where at least one of these tests had a positive result. `sampledetailid` is the unique identifier for each sample tested and is not used further in this analysis.